kezzayuno/earthtokezzi/src/pages/style/index.md

 end all bulletpoints with a period (.).

 ## grammar

+emojis used sparingly.

+never use e.g.: use "for example" or similar.

+never use i.e.: use "as in" or similar.

 lowercased everything. present tense. minimal passive voice, active voice is ideal and preferred. straightforward and simple writing (for example, no unnecessary descriptives and avoidance of market talk).